comparisons

 Remember, QR codes are tools to make your operation smoother.
 The best generator is one you'll actually use without hassle or high costs.

 Ready to create QR codes for your restaurant?
 Start with OwnQR's free generator for static codes, or explore their restaurant menu solution for dynamic needs.
-With no subscriptions and lifetime access, it's a practical choice for 2026.
+With no subscriptions and lifetime access via $15 lifetime pricing, it's a practical choice for 2026 that balances functionality with affordability for long-term success.

 Tags